taylorrschmitt/Rover-Route-A-vs.-Dijkstra/README.md

 Future Improvements!!!
-1. Add frame-by-frame animation of the algorithms
+1. Add a better display of the algorithms at worrk, ideally using SFML
 2. Show explored nodes
 3. Benchmark performance on larger grids
 4. Add user-selectable heuristics for A*